©2006-2017 Woodland Hills Homeowners Organization, Inc. (WHHO )

 The Next Big Projects for Woodland Hills/Werner Center

-(there are many more, including, but not limited to, the Post Office property, the old daily News Building, Treeland Property, and the old Todi Property on Ventura Boulevard)
+(there are about 10 major projects, including, but not limited to, the Post Office property, the old daily News Building, Treeland Property, and the old Todi Property on Ventura Boulevard)

 1. PROMENADE MALL